nmaas-platform/nmaas-docs/docs/faq.md

 The nmaas User Guide is available at [nmaas User Guide](guides/user-guide.md).

 ## Where can I find nmaas Administrator Guide?
-The nmaas Administrator guide is under preparation and an initial version is available at [nmaas Administrator Guide](guides/domain-admin-guide.md)
+The nmaas Administrator guide is under preparation, and an initial version is available at [nmaas Administrator Guide](guides/domain-admin-guide.md)

 ## What applications are currently supported by nmaas?
-For the up to date information about the supported applications refer to page nmaas Tools.
+For the up-to-date information about the supported applications refer to [List of Supported Applications](nmaas-applications/application-list.md).

-It is also possible to browse all the applications in on nmaas Portal directly at [https://vnoc.nmaas.eu](https://vnoc.nmaas.eu).
+It is also possible to browse all the applications in the nmaas Portal directly at [https://vnoc.nmaas.eu](https://vnoc.nmaas.eu).

-## What type of VPNs are established by nmaas?
+## What types of VPNs are established by nmaas?
-Two types of VPN connections are configured before a user is able to deploy and effectively used nmaas applications:
+Two types of VPN connections are configured before a user is able to deploy and effectively use deployed applications:

 - **site-to-site VPN** connection as a secure tunnel from the customer's management VLAN to nmaas infrastructure, used for monitoring of the network equipment
-- **client-access VPN** used by the network operators, from their own workstations, to access and configure the deployed network management applications within nmaas.
+- **client-access VPN** used by the nmaas users, from their own workstations, to access and configure the running applications.

 ## What VPN solutions are supported by nmaas?
 Currently, two site-to-site VPN technologies are actively supported: OpenVPN and WireGuard.